-PROPOSAL 4 RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-Subject to ratification by our stockholders, the Audit Committee has appointed KPMG LLP ("KPMG") as our independent registered public accounting firm for the fiscal year ending February 1, 2014, subject to completion of KPMG's customary client acceptance procedures.
-On June 6, 2013, the Audit Committee appointed KPMG and dismissed Ernst & Young LLP ("Ernst & Young"), the firm that served as our independent registered public accounting firm from October 2000 until June 6, 2013.
+Subject to ratification by our stockholders, the Audit Committee has appointed KPMG LLP ("KPMG") as our independent registered public accounting firm for the fiscal year ending January 30, 2016, subject to completion of KPMG's customary client acceptance procedures.

-Ernst & Young's reports on the Company's financial statements for the fiscal years ended January 28, 2012 and February 2, 2013 did not contain an adverse opinion or disclaimer of opinion, and were not qualified or modified as to uncertainty, audit scope or accounting principles.

-During the fiscal years ended January 28, 2012 and February 2, 2013 and the subsequent period through June 6, 2013, (i) there were no disagreements between the Company and Ernst & Young on any matter of accounting principles or practices, financial statement disclosure or auditing scope or procedure which, if not resolved to the satisfaction of Ernst & Young, would have caused Ernst & Young to make reference to the matter in its report on the Company's financial statements; and (ii) there were no reportable events as the term is described in Item 304(a)(1)(v) of Regulation S-K.

-During the fiscal years ended January 28, 2012 and February 2, 2013, and through June 6, 2013, neither the Company nor anyone acting on its behalf consulted with KPMG regarding any of the matters or events described in Items 304(a)(2)(i) and (ii) of Regulation S-K.
+KPMG has served as our independent registered public accounting firm since June 6, 2013.
+Prior to the engagement of KPMG, Ernst & Young LLP ("Ernst & Young") served as our independent registered public accounting firm from October 2000 until June 6, 2013.
+Ernst & Young's reports on the Company's financial statements for the fiscal year ended February 2, 2013 did not contain an adverse opinion or disclaimer of opinion, and were not qualified or modified as to uncertainty, audit scope or accounting principles.
+During the fiscal year ended February 2, 2013 and the subsequent period through June 6, 2013, (i) there were no disagreements between the Company and Ernst & Young on any matter of accounting principles or practices, financial statement disclosure or auditing scope or procedure which, if not resolved to the satisfaction of Ernst & Young, would have caused Ernst & Young to make reference to the matter in its report on the Company's financial statements; and (ii) there were no reportable events as the term is described in Item 304(a)(1)(v) of Regulation S-K. During the fiscal years ended January 28, 2012 and February 2, 2013, and through June 6, 2013, neither the Company nor anyone acting on its behalf consulted with KPMG regarding any of the matters or events described in Items 304(a)(2)(i) and (ii) of Regulation S-K.

-Stockholder ratification of our independent registered public accounting firm is not required by our bylaws or otherwise.
+Stockholder ratification of our independent registered public accounting firm is not required by our by-laws or otherwise.
 However, we are submitting the selection of KPMG to our stockholders for ratification as a matter of good corporate practice.
 If stockholders fail to ratify the appointment of such auditors, the Audit Committee will reconsider the selection.
 Even if the selection is ratified, the Audit Committee may, in its discretion, direct the appointment of a different independent auditor at any time during the year if it determines that such a change would be in our best interest.

-Representatives of KPMG are expected to be present at the annual meeting to respond to stockholders' questions and to make any statements they consider appropriate.
-It is not anticipated that representatives of Ernst & Young will be present at the annual meeting.
+Representatives of KPMG are expected to be present at the annual meeting to respond to appropriate stockholders' questions and to make any statements they consider appropriate.